 If you are a long-term investor, for instance, you might consider utilizing excess cash to establish new positions in companies you have wanted to buy and previously felt were expensive.
 With this strategy, it may be prudent to thoroughly analyze changes to the macroeconomic environment, business cycle, and any other fundamental factors before deciding to buy into a dip.

 A resource for longer-term investors to help determine if a stock decline might continue is market and economic commentary.
 This can help you assess if the risks pressuring the market have the power to push stocks even lower, or if the underlying fundamentals are strong enough to support stock prices.
 Fidelity's latest business cycle update suggests the US economy is firmly in the late stage of the business cycle, but remains supported by consumption—which accounts for 70% of the economy.

-A long-term investor might also choose not to reflexively react and simply wait out market downturns—even the biggest and scariest of them.
+A long-term investor might also choose not to reflexively react but instead to simply wait out market downturns—even the biggest and scariest of them.
 Case in point: In March 2009, the S&P 500 plummeted below 700, from the then all-time high above 1,500, and is now trading above 3,000.
 If you went into hibernation in the summer of 2007, stayed invested, and just woke up, it may seem as though markets have steadfastly marched higher without interruption.

 Short-term investing outlook on market dips

 Some investors have shorter investing horizons.
 To the short-term trader, pullbacks can present an opportunity of a different sort.
 Even some buy-and-hold investors who tactically trade with a fraction of their portfolio might try to capitalize on market swings.
 Of course, this approach comes with more risk, given that it integrally involves market timing—which can be difficult.